Skip to main content

 The labs that help guide chamomile use include morning cortisol, an evening cortisol if we suspect dysregulation, a thyroid panel, vitamin D, and a complete blood count.
 Anxiety often has medical drivers worth ruling out before relying on any single intervention.

-Chamomile can cause an allergic reaction, especially in people with ragweed, marigold, or daisy allergies.
+Chamomile can cause an allergic reaction, particularly in people with ragweed, marigold, or daisy allergies.
 Reactions range from rash to rare anaphylaxis.
 Test with a small amount first if you have any history of pollen or plant allergies.

 Chamomile is not safe in the 2 weeks before surgery because of mild blood-thinning effects.
 Stop both tea and extracts 14 days before any planned procedure.
 Restart only after your surgical team gives the go-ahead.